 Introduction – Phase transfer

-The law states that an education, health and care plan (EHCP) must be reviewed ahead of a child moving between key phases of education to allow for planning and preparation for transition and provision in the new educational setting.
-The key transfers are:
+The law states that ahead of a child moving between key phases of education their Education, Health, and Care Plan (EHCP) must be reviewed and reissued to allow for planning and preparation for transition and provision in the new educational setting.

 - early years provider to school